p4lang/p4c/docs/JSON_format.md

 2-bit field, each value will need to have 3 bytes (2 for the first field, 1 for the second one).
 If the transition value is `0xaba`, `0x3`, the `value` attribute will be set to `0x0aba03`.

+### `parse_vsets`

+It is a JSON array of all the parse value-sets declared in the P4 program.
+Each array item has the following attributes:
+- `name`
+- `id`: a unique integer (unique with respect to other parse value-sets)
+- `compressed_bitwidth`: the bitwidth of the values which can be added to the set.
+Note that this bitwidth does not include any padding.

 ### `deparsers`